okikio/native/README.md

 # Native

-`native` is a framework which aims to make it easy to create complex, light-weight, and performant web applications using modern js api's.
+`Native` is an initiative which aims to make it easy to create complex, light-weight, and performant web applications using modern js api's.

 You can play with `@okikio/native` using Gitpod: